ersohnstyne/neverball-switchball-bundle-pack/docs/Essentials.md

 # Switchball essentials
-These essential pack contains large gyrocopter, just like the air transport, and checkpoints, that will respawn the new one.
+These essential template pack contains large gyrocopter, just like the air transport, and checkpoints, which came from Switchball and Switchball HD:

-You can place only one ball and goal per level, but placing outside the gyrocopter are not allowed.
+You can place only one player start and goal per level, but placing outside the gyrocopter are not allowed.

-If you want to start with any location, you need to place over the normal intersection.
+It is not possible to start with any location except test mode.
+Each player start and goal requires airport gates.

 ## Main essentials

 ### Start position
 Requirements:
-- Air transport must be facing **NORTH** (with positive Y).
+- Air transport must be facing **NORTH** in the NetRadiant (with positive Y).
 See [original documentation](https://github.com/ersohnstyne/neverball-docs/blob/master/Entities.md#info_player_start), how to use design specifications.

-The model pattern looks like this:
+The entity decoration in the NetRadiant looks like this:

 ![template-airtransport-start](img/examples/airtransport-start.jpg)

 ### End position